 Does it help to compare your situation to others?

-According to what you’ve told us, the answer is an emphatic yes!
-In fact, we recently launched a series about what happens when you share and compare at PatientsLikeMe.
 You’ve told us that when you share through your profile, in the forum or via private messaging (PM), you can better understand your health by comparing your experiences and putting your situation in context.
 And what could be more invaluable when you’re facing a life-changing condition?

 JOIN THE CONVERSATION